 The hullabaloo floated up from downstairs.
 Luke caught “Iceland” and “convoy” and “torpedoes,” but the rest was the same old bombastic tumult.
 He pulled a shoebox from under his bed.
 Digging past the pencils and charcoal strips, subway tokens, his Edward R. Murrow autograph, and a Lone Ranger mask, he reached beneath a battered program from the 1939 World’s Fair to his East New York Savings Bank passbook.

-He cracked it open and looked at the total.
+He looked at the total.
 Not that he needed to.
 He knew the exact amount: $179.36.

 Eleven dollars from next month’s pay would take him to $190.36.